AztecProtocol/engineering-designs/docs/multi-eoa-sequencers/prd.md

 If needed, the current sequencer **SHOULD** prioritize their block submission over their voting.

-WHY: it more important for network liveness, and blob transactions need more time to get included.
+WHY: it is more important for network liveness, and blob transactions need more time to get included.
 WHERE: end user story and developer apprehension

 ### ATTR03

 Beyond updating payload addresses for votes, node operators **SHOULD NOT** need to make live updates to their node's configuration to ensure that they are consistently producing blocks.

-WHY: if things are hard, people don't do them. in this case, that would mean degraded performance for all aztec users.
+WHY: if things are hard, people don't do them. in this case, that would mean degraded performance for all Aztec users.
 WHERE: sequencer user story.

 ### ATTR04